acid-unit/module-google-tag-manager/README.md

-# About
+# 🧪 Google Tag Manager Magento Extension

-A powerful, flexible, and user-friendly Google Tag Manager extension for Magento Open Source & Adobe Commerce.
+A powerful, flexible, and user-friendly GTM extension for Magento Open Source & Adobe Commerce.

 🔹 Tracks eCommerce events like **Add to Cart, Checkout, Purchases, Clicks, and more**.
 🔹 Customizable **via admin settings** (no coding needed).